amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 - GIL: Global Interpreter Lock, is a mutex or lock which allows only one thread to be executable, even in multithreaded programs.
 This can be a bottleneck of the program!
 - dataclass: It is like class, but it is intended to be used for data.
 For more info about it go to realpython tutorial about [dataclasses](https://realpython.com/python-data-classes/).
 - Backward compatibility: when a newer version of a system works with older version interfaces of the same system, we call that system backward compatible. for example consider the case of microsoft word 2010 which can read and open older versions back to word 2007.
 Also 80486 processor can work with programs for 80386, so it is backward compatible.
+- Simple but nice way to have something like C++ structure in python: To create a template for my commands I need something like structures in C++. note that I could use python class or dataclass, but they are not supported by official msgpack implementation.
+So I need to use dictionaries.
+This [stackoverflow question](https://stackoverflow.com/a/19673465/10243689) provides a nice and simple way. we just need to write a function returning the dictionary with our tempelate and name it like a data type. you can also use the [`@staticmethod`](https://www.geeksforgeeks.org/class-method-vs-static-method-python/) decorator in a class for defining these structure creator functions. so we have a simple data structure in python!

 ## Now I think we should work bese on facts and be reasonable
 There are two problems which I can't spend more time on that: